r-0n/software-architecture-project/docs/ADR/QS_implemtation_ADR.md

 This table maps each quality scenario from the Quality Attribute Catalog to the corresponding architectural tactic and ADR that addresses it.

-# Quality Scenarios and Architectural Decision Record (ADR) Mapping

-This table maps each quality scenario from the Quality Attribute Catalog to the corresponding architectural tactic and ADR that addresses it.

 | **Quality Attribute** | **Scenario ID** | **Tactic / Pattern Implemented** | **Corresponding ADR** |
 |------------------------|----------------|----------------------------------|------------------------|